linode/docs/docs/uptime/monitoring/monitor-remote-hosts-with-icinga.md

 5. To display the status of the host’s HTTP service, navigate to **Overview** then **Servicegroups** and click **HTTP Checks**.

-## Monitor Remote Hosts via Icinga2 Agent Monitoring
+## Monitor Remote Hosts via Icinga 2 Agent Monitoring

 Icina2 can monitor a node's internal health parameters, such as CPU load, disk space, memory, and number of running process via a secured channel set up between a master node and client node on port `5665/TCP`.
-In this instance we’ll configure our Icinga2 to act as the master node and monitor the remote CentOS 7 client node.
+In this instance we’ll configure our Icinga 2 to act as the master node and monitor the remote CentOS 7 client node.
 In this specific type of configuration, also called a *Top Down Command Endpoint* model, the check commands will be scheduled on the master node and then will be sent to the client via a TLS connection.

-1. Set up the Icinga2 master node on our Debian 9 server.
-Configure this instance of Icinga2 as a master node:
+1. Set up the Icinga 2 master node on our Debian 9 server.
+Configure this instance of Icinga 2 as a master node:

         icinga2 node wizard